Direct and inverse spectral theorems for a class of canonical systems with two singular endpoints: Sturm--Liouville equations without potential: singular

-\begin{remark}\thlab{A298} If one considers Sturm--Liouville equations in impedance form, i.e.\ when $p=w$, then equality of spectral measures is equivalent to the equality of coefficients a.e.\ because in this case one has $\gamma'=1$ if \eqref{A233} is satisfied.
+\begin{remark}\thlab{A298} If one considers Sturm--Liouville equations in impedance form, i.e.\ when $p=w$, and assumes that the left endpoints coincide, then equality of spectral measures is equivalent to the equality of coefficients a.e.\ because in this case one has $\gamma'=1$ if \eqref{A233} is satisfied.
 We refer to \cite{albeverio.hryniv.mykytyuk:2005} and the references therein for other types of inverse spectral theorems for Sturm--Liouville equations in impedance form. \end{remark}

 We also obtain a local version of the uniqueness result, which is an extension of \cite[Theorem~1.5]{langer.woracek:lokinv} to the case of two singular endpoints.
-The theorem follows immediately from \thref{A31}.
+See also \cite[\S4.4]{langer:2016} for a result on strings with regular left endpoint.
+The next theorem follows immediately from Theorem~\ref{A31}.

 \begin{theorem}[\textbf{Local Inverse Spectral Theorem}]\thlab{A249} \rule{0ex}{1ex} \\ Let $(p_1;w_1),(p_2;w_2)\in\KSL$ be given with $\dom(p_i;w_i)=(a_i,b_i)$, $i=1,2$, and let $\tau>0$.
 Moreover, for $i=1,2$, let $s_i(\tau)$ be the unique value $s_i$ such that